mars4science/Bash-scripts-to-enhance-amend-Linux-distro-before-and-after-installation/README.md

 _make_custom_liveusb.sh at the start have code to set several variables:

-- distro_label="name_for_ISO_file and label of disk when mounted"
+- distro_label - name_for_ISO_file and label of disk when mounted
+- software_path_root - full path where data to add are located
 - original_iso - full path to ISO file to amend
 - work_path - full path with sufficient free space, end result (modified ISO file) is programmed to be left there after temporary files are deleted
-- work_path_in_chroot - path to create temp files by scripts run in chroot
-- software_path_root - full path where data to add are located
+- change_boot_menu - set to set to "true" to edit boot menu (which adds options e.g. boot to ram, change id of live user, add rights for virt manager usage)
+    - Note: above are variables to set to run example 1 of script usage (to only add some software with `apt-install` of debs), see examples at the end of README
+- locales - array of locales (languages/keyboard layouts) to add, first one is for interface language
 - user_name - to replace user name in `run_at_boot_liveusb.sh`
 - path_to_software_in_chroot - full path were data to be added is mounted during install (TODO - remove folder after install)
 - liveiso_path_scripts_in_chroot - full path for scripts be copied to that are to run during boot via `systemd_to_run_as_user.sh`)
 - liveiso_path_settings_in_chroot - full path for files to be copied to for copying to user folder during boot
-- locales - array of locales (languages/keyboard layouts) to add, first one is for interface language
+- work_path_in_chroot - path to create temp files by scripts run in chroot

 $work_path should have sufficient free space, now around several Gb, if fails due to space, someone can increase space and restart, it asks to delete previous temporary files when started (if finds any)